 If the UE identifies itself with temporary identity and it has changed SGSN/MME since detach in Attach procedure, the new MME/SGSN shall send an Identification Request message to the old SGSN/MME/AMF over S3, S16, S10 or N26 interface to request IMSI.

-NOTE: The Identification Request procedure can be initiated over the N26 interface by an MME towards an AMF, but not from an AMF to an MME.
+A new AMF may also send an Identification Request message to the old MME over the N26 interface, during a registration procedure (see clause 4.11.5.2 of 3GPP TS 23.502 [83]).